Bihar School of Yoga: The next generation

 From 1983, Swami Niranjanananda introduced the Satyananda Yoga–Bihar Yoga tradition in society through practical and social application.
 Business interests, medical practitioners, educational institutions, government bodies and spiritual organisations requested seminars, workshops and classes.
 Yoga Research Foundation held Yoga Asthma Study Camps internationally; research was conducted in England on AIDS, and on addiction in various countries of Europe.
 A yoga in prisons project ran in the state of Bihar.
-The Indian army also requested to learn and apply yoga.
+The Indian army requested to learn and apply yoga.
 The school conducted yoga camps for army personnel in the desert at Bikaner, in Ladakh, and at the Siachen Glacier base camp.

-In November 1993, Swami Niranjanananda hosted the Tyag Golden Jubilee World Yoga Convention at the BSY to celebrate Swami Satyananda’s 50 years of renunciation.
-Swami Chidananda Saraswati of the Divine Life Society, Rishikesh, gave the inaugural speech to a gathering of about 16,000 people from India and abroad.
+In November 1993, Swami Niranjanananda hosted the Tyag Golden Jubilee World Yoga Convention at the School to celebrate Satyananda's 50 years of renunciation.
+Swami Chidananda Saraswati gave the inaugural speech to a gathering of about 16,000 people from India and abroad.
 Many eminent scholars, spiritual personalities and artists took part.

-In 2013, yoga shivirs, programs and conventions were conducted throughout India, by senior teachers of Bihar School of Yoga and trainees of the next generation.
-In October 2013, the World Yoga Convention and Golden Jubilee of Bihar School of Yoga took place in Munger.
-Over 50,000 yoga practitioners, teachers, students and aspirants participated in this historic event either in person or through the internet.
-The Convention marked the completion of fifty years of yoga propagation by the Bihar School of Yoga.
+In 2013, yoga shivirs, programs and conventions were conducted throughout India, by senior teachers of the School and trainees of the next generation.
+In October 2013, the World Yoga Convention and Golden Jubilee of the School took place in Munger.
+Over 50,000 people participated in this event in person or online.
+The Convention marked the completion of fifty years of yoga propagation by the School.

-In 2015, the school embarked on its "Second Chapter of Yoga", exploring the depth of yoga vidya, the science of yoga, to attain an understanding and experience of the aim of yoga.
-The focus of the second chapter is yoga vidya and a yogic lifestyle which can be developed by applying it in one’s day-to-day life.
+In 2015, the School embarked on its "Second Chapter of Yoga", exploring the depth of yoga vidya, the science of yoga.
+The focus of the second chapter is yoga vidya and a yogic lifestyle.
 Teacher training courses were discontinued and yoga capsules for health and sequential yoga yatras for hatha yoga, raja yoga and kriya yoga began.
-An annual one-month training, Progressive Yoga Vidya Training is offered to sincere and committed aspirants.
+An annual one-month training, Progressive Yoga Vidya Training, is offered to sincere and committed aspirants.
 In 2018, the Munger Yoga Symposium officially launched the Second Chapter in which over 1,000 yogacharyas and yoga teachers from around the world participated.
 Since 2020, Bihar School of Yoga offered online presentations for the management of health and stress-related imbalances.
-The school remains an independent institution, without any branches.
+The school remains independent, without any branches.